gilmour-libs/gilmour/README.md

 # Gilmour

-Gilmour is a framework that helps in creating services that communicate over an AMQP server using topic topology.
-The idea is to use topics as "routes" and provide a DSL similar to Sinatra to write services that communicate via the message bus.
+Gilmour is a framework for writing micro-services that exchange data over non-http transports.
+Currently supported backends are AMQP and Redis PubSub.
+In both cases, topics (in case of AMQP) and channels (in case of Redis) as "routes".
+The DSL provided is similar to Sinatra.

 ## Protocol